 The time it takes to patrol a line and the impact to customers can be significantly reduced when a fault location can be determined.
-Therefore, as described in Section 4.4 and depicted in Figure 30, the utility has installed fault indicators across its service territory on circuits where EFR settings are more likely to be implemented, such as the FHCA and surrounding areas.
+Therefore, as described in Section 4.4 and depicted in Figure 33, the utility is installing fault indicators across its service territory on circuits where EFR settings are more likely to be implemented, such as the FHCA and surrounding areas.
 When an outage occurs, regional operators and field personnel use these tools to narrow down potential fault locations, optimize the deployment of resources, and expedite restoration.

-Figure 30: General Fault Indicator Configuration
+Figure 33: General Fault Indicator Configuration